The 17 Top Things To Do In Yangon, Myanmar

 This tranquil boutique hotel offers super comfortable modern rooms beautifully designed so you can leave the busy streets of Yangon behind and have a good night's sleep.
 It's close to Yangon Railway Station and not far from the renowned Bogyoke Market as well as the Sule Pagoda and the famous Shwedagon Pagoda.

-There is an executive lounge, laundry service as well as free wifi.
+There is an executive lounge, laundry service as well as free Wi-Fi.
 Unfortunately, it doesn't have a pool or gym.
-But who needs that anyways when you are out and about all day and night?
+But who needs that anyway when you are out and about all day and night?

 These are truly the best places to visit when travelling to Yangon, Myanmar.
 So what are you waiting for?

-Yangon is ready to welcome you with its rich history, impeccable, different food, and its friendly locals.
-Plan your trip to Yangon now and witness firsthand the hidden gems of this often overlooked Asian city.
+Yangon is ready to welcome you with its rich history, impeccable, different food, and friendly locals.
+Plan your trip to Yangon now and witness firsthand the hidden gems of this often-overlooked Asian city.

 Please note, this post may contain affiliate links, which means that – at absolutely no cost to you – we earn a small commission on sales generated through this website.
 We only recommend sites we actually use and thank you for your support!